 Professor & Chair, Department of Cellular and Molecular Pharmacology

-Director, UCSF Center for Systems & Synthetic Biology
+Director, UCSF Center for Synthetic Immunology (NIH IOTN-i3 Center)

 A.B., Harvard University

 Ph.D., Massachusetts Institute of Technology